Add 100% processing speed or more to your 2009-2012 Mac Pro for far less than the cost of the 'trash can' 2013 Mac Pro.

-The industry standard test of CPU performance is Geekbench which measures the CPUs' speed.
+The industry standard test of CPU and memory performance is Geekbench which measures the CPUs' speed.
 Here are the results for the stock 2009/2010/2012 dual CPU Mac Pro and for two of the the three Mac Pro Turbo dual CPU upgrades - the 3.33GHz option falls between these two.
+These tests were performed with 64GB of memory.
 Compare with various models of the new, costlier, 2013 cylindrical Mac Pro:

 What are the upgrade options?

-Upgrade options are available for both single and dual CPU Mac Pros - please click the icon below for more details:
+Upgrade options are available for both single and dual CPU 2009, 2010 and 2012 Mac Pros - please click the icon below for more details:

 Do you sell individual components?